 While it is possible to do a trip to Abruzzo on the train, since the mountainous area makes up for a big chunk of the whole region, it can be difficult to explore by public transport.
 So the best way to explore it would be if you plan a road trip from Rome to Abruzzo.

 Make sure to be prepared for your trip and get travel tips to Italy before departure.
+It’s also useful to get some road trip tips too before you head on a road trip.
 It’s always good to have an understanding of the basics, just to get things going smoother.
 Then, rent a car and start one of the road trips from Rome to Abruzzo!

 One of the best road trips from Rome Italy: Rome to Abruzzo